This post may include affiliate links, please read our disclaimer.

 Bali was our next stop on the way back to Australia, our kids were left in charge of making the decisions on what they most wanted to do and had some help using tips from this article on the travel blog ‘Explore With Erin’.

 The experiences the girls had in Thailand and Bali as well as when touring in Europe have been invaluable and given them a desire to see more of the world.
-Japan is a country the girls want to visit as they are learning the language at school and we have found a great resource for planning a trip to Japan.
+Japan is a country the girls want to visit as they are learning the language at school and we have found this great resource for planning a trip to Japan.

 Travel is definitely one of the best educational experiences for children…